This is a best prospect industry sector for this country. Includes a market overview and trade data.

 U.S. schools should be prepared to invest considerable time and financial resources into the Philippine market as competition is fierce.
 Schools without brand recognition should partner with local agents and universities and conduct aggressive marketing efforts.
 Connecting and visiting the university fairs of the international school community would also be an excellent first step.

 Best practices for success include featuring successful Filipino alumni in marketing materials and providing career support for those wishing to remain in the U.S. after graduation.
-International recruiters are also utilizing incentives, including TOEFL waivers, scholarship programs, and student internships.
+International recruiters also utilize incentives, including English placement exam waivers, scholarship programs, and student internships.